bridgeduan/openttd-python/trunk/README.txt

-on_receive_command  Called when a command is received,           arguments: player, command2, p1, p2, tile, text, callback, frame, my_cmd on_receive_packet   Called when a packet is received,            arguments: packet-id, packet contents on_frame            Called when a frame is received,             arguments: current framecounter
+on_receive_command  Called when a command is received,           arguments: player, command2, p1, p2, tile, text, callback, frame, my_cmd on_receive_packet   Called when a packet is received,            arguments: packet-id, packet contents on_frame            Called when a frame is received,             arguments: current framecounter on_mainloop         Called every time in the main loop,       no arguments

 5.1.3) Adding event dispatchers:
 ------ -------------------------